sebastianlarisch/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/actions-refresh-table.md

 ## Overview

-Actions Refresh Table is an Angular Service that refreshes data of the Table in current context.
+Actions Refresh Table is an Angular Service that refreshes data of the Table in the current context.
-See an example below, how to use the Actions Refresh Table service.
+Check out this example below to see how to use Actions Refresh Table service.

-`type` - an action type.
+`type` - is an action type.
-`tableId` - an `id` of the table that will be refreshed.
+`tableId` - is an `id` of the table that is refreshed.

 ```html
 <spy-button-action